nttcom/zeek-parser-DHCPv6-COM/README_en.md

 ### Installation with Package Manager

-This script is provided as a package for [Zeek Package Manger](https://docs.zeek.org/projects/package-manager/en/stable/index.html).
+This plug-in is provided as a package for [Zeek Package Manger](https://docs.zeek.org/projects/package-manager/en/stable/index.html).

 It can be installed by executing the commands below.